danstarns/talk-to-graphql/README.md

    ```

 3. Create a `.env` file in the root directory with the following content:

    ```
-   GQLPT_URL="https://api.github.com/graphql"
-   GQLPT_HEADERS='{"Authorization": "Bearer YOUR_GITHUB_PERSONAL_ACCESS_TOKEN"}'
+   // For using the remote example GQLPT_URL="https://api.github.com/graphql" GQLPT_HEADERS='{"Authorization": "Bearer YOUR_GITHUB_PERSONAL_ACCESS_TOKEN"}'

-   OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
-   GQLPT_ADAPTER="openai"
+   // Required for both local and remote examples OPENAI_API_KEY="YOUR_OPENAI_API_KEY" GQLPT_ADAPTER="openai"
    ```

    Replace `YOUR_GITHUB_PERSONAL_ACCESS_TOKEN` with your actual GitHub Personal Access Token and `YOUR_OPENAI_API_KEY` with your OpenAI API key.

 ## Usage